-- Exactly the same rules as Archery GB EXCEPT the unstrung riser with all the weights etc on must pass through a 12.2cm ring. - There are some rings with a slot in so the bow does not need to be unstrung
+- Weights may be added and may be mounted using shock absorbing devices and dampeners. - Angular brackets or connectors are not allowed. - The unstrung riser with all the weights etc on must pass through a 12.2cm ring.
+Without the attachments being flexed. - There are some rings with a slot in so the bow does not need to be unstrung